python-pillow/Pillow/docs/installation.rst

 ^^^^^^^^^^^^^^^^^^^^

-We provide Pillow binaries for Windows compiled for the matrix of supported Pythons in both 32 and 64 bit versions in wheel, egg, and executable installers.
+We provide Pillow binaries for Windows compiled for the matrix of supported Pythons in both 32 and 64-bit versions in wheel, egg, and executable installers.
 These binaries have all of the optional libraries included::